Grief from COVID losses harder this holiday with nearly 1,200 still dying each day in U.S.

 In many ways, the scope and tragedy of the COVID-19 pandemic on humanity is incalculable.

-Goodloe, who is the chief medical officer for the Emergency Medical Services System for Metropolitan Tulsa and Oklahoma City, said it's easy to somewhat marginalize persons who suffer from mental health issues.
+Goodloe, who is the chief medical officer for the Emergency Medical Services System for Metropolitan Tulsa and Oklahoma City, said it’s easy to somewhat marginalize people who have mental health issues.

-But those health issues no know socioeconomic, political nor religious boundaries and can happen to anyone, he said.
-He noted that Tulsa — nor any large urban area he is aware of — doesn't have an abundance of mental health resources to match the significant need for them.
+But those health issues no know socioeconomic, political or religious boundaries and can happen to anyone, he said.
+He noted that neither Tulsa nor any large urban area of which he is aware has an abundance of mental health resources to match the significant need for them.

-Warfield said the two larges areas in which Calm Waters has been supporting families is through support groups for those who have had a loved one die for various reasons, as well as individual and family counseling.
+Warfield said the two largest areas in which Calm Waters has been supporting families are support groups for those who have had a loved one die for various reasons, and individual and family counseling.

-Calm Waters has seen nearly double the number of families from a year ago, she said.
-School-based groups have quadrupled, she said, with about half are related to COVID-19 deaths of parents or relatives.
+Calm Waters has seen nearly double the number of families lately that it did a year ago, she said.
+School-based groups have quadrupled, she said, with about half related to COVID-19 deaths of parents or other relatives.

 “Lots of feelings (are) coming up as we approach the holidays,” Warfield said.
 “Lots of pressure, anxieties, fear, uncertainty.
 As we know with most families, there’s the added caveat of the pandemic.”

-Warfield, who also is clinical and programs director for Calm Waters, encouraged people to plan ahead because of uncertainties created by the pandemic and to be confident in your decisions.
+Warfield, who also is clinical and programs director for Calm Waters, encouraged people to plan ahead because of uncertainties created by the pandemic and to be confident in their decisions.

 Also, she said being informed can ease anxiety and stress.
-Know whether children can go or plan in advance how long you might stay or if you'll leave if someone shows up you don't want to see.
+Know whether children are welcome at events, and plan in advance how long you might stay and whether you’ll leave if someone you don’t want to see shows up.

-"As much as we can, take control over something that we might feel like we haven't had control of — especially if somebody in our life has died — is to just make a plan," Warfield said.
-"Figure out what can I do, what do I not want to do, how do I want to approach this."
+“As much as we can, take control over something that we might feel like we haven’t had control of — especially if somebody in our life has died …,” Warfield said.
+“Figure out: What can I do?
+What do I not want to do?
+How do I want to approach this?”

-There might be much good will and exciting events forthcoming, but Warfield said accepting limitations means understanding that maybe you aren't ready or able to do as much as normal.
-Perhaps you pick and choose rather than putting up all the decorations or visiting all gatherings.
+There might be much good will and many exciting events forthcoming, but Warfield said accepting limitations means understanding that maybe you aren’t ready or able to do as much as normal.
+Perhaps you pick and choose rather than put up all the decorations or visit all the gatherings.

-"What am I able to do this year?"
-Warfield said.
-"What's going to be the most meaningful for me and my family?"
+“What am I able to do this year?”
+Warfield people dealing with grief or anxiety should ask themselves.
+“What’s going to be the most meaningful for me and my family?”

-It might be tough, Warfield said, but asking for help is OK.
-Maybe it's cooking or cleaning or running errands, but people want to help so it's OK to accept it, she said.
+It might be tough, she said, but asking for help is OK.
+Maybe it’s cooking or cleaning or running errands, but people want to help, so it’s OK to accept that help, she said.

 Warfield recommended acknowledging feelings as they arrive instead of bottling them up to potentially create a larger emotional challenge and toll later.
 If you encounter a reminder of a loved one who died or a wave of intense remorse or grief, acknowledge it by putting it into words and sharing with those you trust.